King Biscuit Time: Influence and related projects

 The popularity of the program made Helena a major blues center.
 Helena became a stopping place for blues musicians on their way from the Delta region to the Chicago blues nightclubs and was also convenient to Memphis, Tennessee and its lively blues culture.
-Several blues musicians came to Helena and made it their home, such as Little Walter Jacobs and Jimmy Rogers.
+Several blues musicians, including Little Walter Jacobs and Jimmy Rogers came to Helena and made it their home.

 King Biscuit Time was also a major breakthrough for African-American music in general.
 The popularity of the program and its reach into the untapped African-American demographic gained notice and spawned a host of imitators.
-By 1947 the first black disc jockey in the South, Early Wright, had been signed at WROX across the river.
+By 1947, the first black disc jockey in the South, Early Wright, had been signed at WROX across the river.
 WDIA in Memphis soon became the first radio station in the South with an all black staff (including deejay B.B.
 King) and musical format based on the success of King Biscuit Time.

-Levon Helm, the late drummer and vocalist for The Band, credited King Biscuit Time, and in particular James Peck Curtis, for inspiring his musical career.
+Levon Helm, the late drummer and vocalist for The Band, credited King Biscuit Time, and in particular, James "Peck" Curtis, for inspiring his musical career.

 Musician King Biscuit Boy was given that stage name by Ronnie Hawkins.

 The King Biscuit Flower Hour is a one-hour syndicated rock and roll radio program, the name of which was derived from King Biscuit Time.

 In 1986, the first annual King Biscuit Blues Festival (later renamed to Arkansas Blues and Heritage Festival and returned to King Biscuit Blues Festival in 2011) was held in Helena, attracting thousands of blues aficionados from around the world.

 In 1992, Delta Broadcasting President Jim Howe started The King Biscuit Times newsletter to promote KFFA's King Biscuit Time radio show and the King Biscuit Blues Festival.
 This publication soon transformed into a nationally distributed blues magazine published and edited by Mike Beck, along with Grammy-nominated writer and producer Larry Hoffman who served as staff contributor and editorial advisor.
 As time passed, the list of other contributors were to include John Anthony Brisbin, George Hansen, Sandra Pointer-Jones, and Donald E. Wilcock, the latter serving as managing editor.
 Regular columnists included “Sunshine” Sonny Payne and Robert Lockwood Jr. In 1997 the publication was the recipient of a "Keeping the Blues Alive Award" in Print Media by the Blues Foundation.
 The magazine, which later altered its name to King Biscuit Time, ceased publication in 2005.